Rush Limbaugh, documented to be almost always right.

 They're just entrapped.

-Bush seizes on favorable Iraq developments to boost GOP election hopes.
+And then the San Francisco Chronicle here with their reporter Mark Sandilau in Washington, Bush seizes on favorable Iraq developments to boost GOP election hopes.

-Here's Nancy Pelosi again from the uh Wolf Blitzer show on CNN last night, and uh said uh Representative Mel Watt, uh chairman Congressional Black Caucus, said that uh this is unfair you uh trying to kick William Jefferson, uh Democrat Louisiana, off of the Ways and Means Committee.
+And I said, Representative Mel Watt, chairman of the Congressional Black Caucus, said that this is unfair you trying to kick William Jefferson, Democrat Louisiana, off of the Ways and Means Committee.

-He said if the only person you've applied it to is a black member of Congress, then our community will legitimately ask, what in the world are you all doing?
+He said, if the only person you've applied it to is a black member of Congress, then our community will legitimately ask, what in the world are you all doing?

-What are you doing, Miss Pelosi?
+What are you doing, Ms. Pelosi?

-Whether Mr. Jefferson were black or if he's white, the facts are that I believe he has brought dishonor to the House, and he should step aside from his position on the ways and means committee.
+Whether Mr. Jefferson were black or if he's white, the facts are that I believe he has brought dishonor to the House and he should step aside from his position on the Ways and Means Committee.

 All right.